Get help now Make a donation

 For more information, see our page on psychosis.
 You could also visit Intervoice or The Hearing Voices Network.

-One of the peculiar thoughts I experienced was that I was being headhunted by a company for a job, which definitely never happened, it was just an idea in my head that I had convinced myself was true.
+One of the peculiar thoughts I experienced was that I was being headhunted by a company for a job, which definitely never happened.
+It was just an idea in my head that I had convinced myself was true.

 Mood symptoms

-The mood symptoms of schizoaffective disorder are similar to those experienced in bipolar disorder.
-They can include both manic and depressive symptoms:
+The mood symptoms of schizoaffective disorder are similar to bipolar disorder.

-- Manic symptoms - you may feel extremely excited or irritated.
+• Manic symptoms.
+You may feel extremely excited or irritated.
 Or make unrealistic plans and behave in ways that might put you at risk.

-The periods of time where you experience mood symptoms are sometimes called 'episodes'.
-You may experience depressive episodes, manic episodes, or both.
-You may also experience 'mixed episodes'.
-This is when you have symptoms of mania and depression at the same time, or very quickly after each other.
+The periods of time where you have mood symptoms are sometimes called 'episodes'.
+You may have depressive episodes, manic episodes, or both.

 Episodes can vary in length.
-Some people have repeated episodes, but this doesn’t happen for everybody.
+Some people have repeated episodes.
+But this doesn’t happen for everybody.

-See our pages on bipolar disorder, mania and hypomania and depression for more information.
+See our pages on bipolar disordermania and hypomania and depression for more information.

-On my bad days, I felt I was a pathetic coward who didn't deserve to breathe, and on my good days I believed I was a god in waiting.
+On my bad days, I felt I was a pathetic coward who didn't deserve to breathe.
+And on my good days I believed I was a god in waiting.

 How is schizoaffective disorder different from schizophrenia or bipolar disorder?

-- Symptoms of psychosis and mood symptoms at the same time
+• Psychosis and mood symptoms at the same time

-- Mood symptoms for most of the time that you've felt unwell
+• Mood symptoms for most of the time that you've felt unwell

-- Depressive episodes that include low mood
+• Depressive episodes that include low mood

 Diagnosing schizoaffective disorder

+It may feel frustrating if your diagnosis changes.
 You may feel like you've got used to one diagnosis, and now you need to get used to a new one.
-Or you may feel relieved and that the new diagnosis is a better fit for you.
-You may feel like you don't need any diagnosis at all.
-There’s no right or wrong way to feel about this.
+Or it could be a relief.
+You might feel the new diagnosis is a better fit for you.
+Or you might feel like you don't need any diagnosis at all.

 At first I was diagnosed with depression, postpartum psychosis, and then finally schizoaffective disorder.
 I had to do a lot of research myself to understand what I was going through better, which was difficult.